Michaelmikew/Proyek_SD_FileCompression/README.md

 - Decompress the HuffmanBytes to the original form ( decomp method and convertByteInBit method) Yang mengerjakan : 2 orang(Jason & Joshua)

+- Creating the ByteNode and MinPriorityQueue class : 1 orang(Jason)

 # Class Diagram